itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 1. Create a folder by going to home directory, then running `mkdir mc-docker`.
     - You can verify its creation by running `ls`.
-2. Now go to [marctv’s PaperMC container page](https://hub.docker.com/r/marctv/minecraft-papermc-server), and copy the quick start command.
+2. Now go to <a href="https://hub.docker.com/r/marctv/minecraft-papermc-server" target="_blank" class="extlink">marctv’s PaperMC container page</a>, and copy the quick start command.
 3. On your favourite text editor, edit the relevant fields, so that it looks something like:

     ```markdown